Vital Records Online

 required documents

-What Documents Are Required to Order State of Utah Birth Certificates?
+What Documents Are Required to Order State of Utah Birth Certificate?

 All applicants must present proof of identity when requesting a certificate.
 Acceptable photo IDs include a valid state-issued driver’s license, a passport, or a U.S. military ID.
 The requirements for requesting a Utah birth certificate depend on your situation.
 Review the table below for the required information and documents.